Connect with others who understand.

 What Causes Nausea in Multiple Myeloma?

-Targeted therapy drugs such as proteasome inhibitors are better than chemotherapy drugs at attacking cancer cells while leaving healthy cells alone.
+Targeted therapy drugs are better than chemotherapy drugs at attacking cancer cells while leaving healthy cells alone.
 These medications tend to come with fewer side effects.
-However, many targeted therapies can cause nausea and vomiting, including:
+However, many targeted therapies can cause nausea and vomiting.

 Radiation therapy is sometimes used to treat bone pain caused by myeloma.
 This treatment can kill cancer cells growing in the bones.
 However, it may lead to nausea, diarrhea, tiredness, and skin problems.